Thomas Thynne, 1st Viscount Weymouth: Career

+Personal life

+Thynne married Frances Finch, the daughter of Heneage Finch, 3rd Earl of Winchilsea, sometime 1672.
+Their children included Henry, Thomas and Frances, who became the wife of Sir Robert Worsley, 4th Baronet.
+However, none of the children outlived their parents.

+Thynne succeeded his father as 2nd Baronet Thynne of Kempsford on 6 March 1679.

-Thomas had his bouts of ill health.
-In fact in 1667, when he was laid low with the gout, he was never expected to recover - though he did.
-And in any case he managed to outlive all his male relatives, both his own and the succeeding generation, leaving him sadly without any grandsons from male issue.
-Family legend has it that he was twice offered an earldom during his final years.
-Yet without there being any male heir from his own loins, and with the inheritance of Longleat required by family entail to pass through the male line of descent from Sir John Thynne, he didn't really feel there was much point in accumulating any additional honours.
-He was more inclined to suppose that the whole line would soon be extinct, or too distant in blood ties for him to trouble himself.
-He had four sons, including Henry Thynne (1675–1708), all of whom predeceased him.
-He has an extensive article in the Dictionary of National Biography.
+Thomas suffered from bouts of ill health.
+In fact, in 1667, he was laid low with the gout and never expected to recover.
+However, he managed to outlive all his male relatives, both his own and the succeeding generation, leaving him sadly without any grandsons from male issue.

+It was rumoured that he was twice offered an earldom during his final years.
+Yet without having any sons and with the inheritance of Longleat required by family entail to pass through the male line of descent from Sir John Thynne, he didn't really feel there was much point in accumulating any additional honours.
+He believe the line would soon be extinct or distant relatives too remove to trouble him.
+He had had four sons, including Henry Thynne (1675–1708), all of whom predeceased him.

+Thynne's sister, Katherine Lowther was an electoral patron.

+Viscountcy of Weymouth

+Thynne succeeded his father as 2nd Baronet Thynne of Kempsford on 6 March 1679.

+Thynne was predeceased by all of his sons and grandsons.
+On his death, his estates and titles were inherited by his great nephew, Thomas Thynne, 2nd Viscount Weymouth.

+The Viscountcy of Weymouth has been held by the Marquesses of Bath since 18 Jun 1789.